-Covid 19 coronavirus: Boris Johnson admitted to intensive care in hospital
+Covid 19 coronavirus: Boris Johnson admitted to intensive care

 "He's in charge, but he'll continue to take doctors' advice on what to do next," Raab said.

-Johnson was admitted to the hospital as a message to the nation from Queen Elizabeth II was being broadcast Sunday evening.
+Johnson was admitted to the hospital as a message to the nation from the Queen was being broadcast Sunday evening.
 The 93-year-old monarch urged the public to show resolve and follow advice to stay inside.

 Concerns had been growing about Johnson's welfare ever since he posted a message Friday saying that he was feeling better, though was still feverish.